Australia's Police Badge History from Ozbadge.com

 vpqvccibback.jpg

 Back of the Queen Victoria cypher "Detectives" ID Fob Medallion.
 Issued with an engraved badge number and not hallmarked.
+Silvered.
 Probably made by Stokes and Martin.

 Note: Fictitious number on badges.